 Students begin with fundamentals of two-dimensional Northwest coast art design, drawing and painting basics, followed by building and using traditional tools, and traditional work carving techniques.

 Students carve a number of pieces to build their proficiency.
 These include small- to medium-sized plaques, spoons, portrait masks and bowls.
-All students are expected to participate in carving program legacy projects that will remain at NWCC campuses and make the College campuses more welcoming and supportive of First Nations learners.
+All students are expected to participate in carving program legacy projects that will remain at CMTN campuses and make the College campuses more welcoming and supportive of First Nations learners.

 Students can opt for a one year certificate or complete two years of study to earn a diploma.